vandomed/accelerometry/README.md

 ### `bouts`

 A "bout" is a sustained period of activity of some intensity for some time.
-Bouted MVPA (moderate-to-vigorous physical activity) is a popular bout variable because physical activity guidelines are often based on MVPA accumulated in bouts of &gt;= 10 minutes (Troiano et al. 2008).
+Bouted MVPA (moderate-to-vigorous physical activity) is a popular bout variable because physical activity guidelines are often based on MVPA accumulated in bouts of *g**e* 10 minutes (Troiano et al. 2008).
 Bouted sedentary time can also be interesting, given recent enthusiasm for studying sedentary behaviors.

 Here is how you would use *bouts* to identify bouted MVPA for our subject of interest.
 Note that 2020 is a common cutpoint used to classify MVPA (Troiano et al. 2008).